fboender/scriptform/doc/MANUAL.md

   you wish to prevent this, you should put Scriptform behind a proxy that *does* support Scriptform, such as Apache.
 For more information on that, see the "Invocations" chapter.

+## <a name="security">Security</a>

+There are a few security issues to take into consideration when deploying Scriptform:

+- You should limit harmful forms to specific users.
+See the [Users](#users) chapter for more information.

+- User passwords have no salt.
+This makes them slightly easier to bruteforce en-mass.

+- Scriptform does not natively support secure HTTPS connections.
+This means usernames and passwords are transmitted over the line in nearly plaintext.
+If you wish to prevent this, you should put Scriptform behind a proxy that *does* support Scriptform, such as Apache.
+For more information on that, see the "Invocations" chapter.

+- Scriptform logs the invocation of scripts and variables to the log file for auditing purposes.